maldoinc/wireup/docs/pages/integrations/fastapi.md

     * Views without container references will not be decorated.
     * Services **must** be annotated with `Wire()`.
 * Can: Mix FastAPI dependencies and Wireup in views
-* Can: Autowire any FastAPI target with `@container.autowire`.
+* Can: Autowire FastAPI target with `@container.autowire`.
 * Cannot: Use FastAPI dependencies in Wireup service objects.

 !!! tip
-    As FastAPI does not have a fixed configuration mechanism, you need to expose any configuration objects to the container using one of the two options:
+    As FastAPI does not have a fixed configuration mechanism, you need to expose configuration to the container.
+See [configuration docs](../configuration.md).

-    * By dumping all values in the parameter bag.
-    * By registering the configuration object as a service using a factory function.

 ## Examples